enarke/manga-downloader/README.md

 manga downloader
-task to download mangas from manga freak
+task to download manga's from manga freak